 What are some of your goals musically?

-hope to connect on a personal as well as a musical level.
+Steve-Like I said, I hope to be more than a band.
+I hope to connect on a personal as well as a musical level.
 That’s really important to me.

-causes whether it is homelessness, racism, Women’s rights, or the anti-war movements.
+Nate- One of the main things that attracted me to punk rock was the awareness it raises about various social causes whether it is homelessness, racism, Women’s rights, or the anti-war movements.
 I am not African American but I agree and support the civil rights movement; if I lived back in the sixties, I would have marched and protested for their rights.
-I am
+I am not from the mountains of Chiapas but I believe as human beings they are entitled to the same quality of life as myself, I am not a woman but I believe that no human being should have to be abused because of gender.

 Steve- I hope to raise more awareness.
 I know a couple of women who have gone through the “Women Helping Women” program on Maui, in order to get out of violent relationships.
 Women Helping Women provides lawyers, and advice to abused women.
 If anything, I want to be a vehicle of information as a band, and look for hope when there doesn’t seem to be any.